-Oil is the life blood of every vehicle, gasoline and diesel.
+Oil is the life blood of every vehicle and every engine - gasoline and diesel.
 An essential part of any good rigorous fleet maintenance program is monitoring the engine oil and conducting oil analyses to watch for problems.
-Changing diesel engine oil results in long-term cost savings and maximizes equipment life, two things which every fleet needs to keep up with or stay ahead of its competition.
+Changing diesel engine oil at the right time results in long-term cost savings and maximizes equipment life, two things which every fleet needs to keep up with or stay ahead of its competition - especially during the COVID-19 pandemic.

 Does your drain schedule fit your fleet?

 Many fleets perform oil changes according to mileage or calendar guidelines that are actually based on average data for a wide range or variety of vehicles.
 This is a problem if your fleet does not fit the “demographic” that this schedule was modeled after.
-As a result, fleets with this problem purchase and dispose of too much oil, and that’s budgetary money “down the drain”.
+As a result, fleets with this problem purchase and dispose of too much oil.
+That’s budgetary money “down the drain”.

 There are four aspects of a successful, cost-saving oil life extension program: